Last Updated -

 Performance in China

-Strong support through subsidies and incentives for clean energy vehicles.
+Government subsidies and incentives for clean energy vehicles have supported demand and infrastructure growth.

-BYD’s electric buses and taxis are widely adopted in Chinese cities, further embedding the brand in everyday life.
+BYD’s electric buses and taxis are widely deployed in Chinese cities, making the brand a visible part of daily life.

 Growth and Future Prospects

-BYD’s growth is driven by its ability to diversify and scale while maintaining cost efficiency.
-Its Blade Battery technology is already attracting partnerships, with companies like Toyota incorporating BYD batteries into their EVs.
+BYD’s continued growth is fueled by its ability to scale efficiently while expanding across multiple sectors.
+Its proprietary Blade Battery technology is gaining international recognition, with major automakers like Toyota integrating BYD batteries into their electric vehicle platforms.

-Expand exports to Europe and Southeast Asia, capitalizing on rising global demand for EVs.
+1. Expanding exports to Europe and Southeast Asia to meet growing global demand for electric vehicles

-Develop autonomous driving technology and advanced connectivity features to match industry trends.
+2. Advancing autonomous driving capabilities and smart connectivity features to align with evolving industry standards

-Continue investing in energy storage systems, enabling cities to adopt sustainable power grids.
+3. Investing further in energy storage solutions to help cities transition to sustainable power infrastructure

 Website